joshuaboniface/supersensor/README.md

 interfaces with wake word detection, as well as other sensor detection options as you want them.

-Assist feedback is provided by a single common-cathode RGB LED.
+Assist feedback is provided by a pair of common-cathode RGB LED.
 No speakers or annoying TTS feedback here!
-With the optional 3D Printed case and a clear diffuser cover, this LED can be turned into a sleek light bar on the bottom of the unit for quick and easy confirmation of voice actions.
+With an optional 3D Printed case and a clear diffuser cover, the LEDs can be turned into a sleek light bar on the bottom of the unit for quick and easy confirmation of voice actions, or just use it bare if you like the "PCB on a wall" aesthetic.

 To Use: